ietf-wg-mediaman/6838bis/draft-ietf-mediaman-6838bis.md

 A registration may be placed in the vendor tree by anyone who needs to interchange data associated with some product or set of products.
 However, the registration properly belongs to the vendor or organization producing the software that employs the type being registered, and that vendor or organization can at any time elect to assume change control of a registration done by a third party in order to correct or update it.
 See {{change}} for additional information.

-When a third party registers a type on behalf of someone else, both entities should be noted in the Change Controller field in the registration.
+When a third party registers a type on behalf of someone else, both entities SHOULD be noted in the Change Controller field in the registration.
 One possible format for this would be "Foo, on behalf of Bar".

 Vendor tree registrations are distinguished by the leading facet "vnd.".
 That may be followed, at the discretion of the registrant, by either a subtype name from a well-known producer (e.g., "vnd.mudpie") or by an IANA-approved designation of the producer's name that is followed by a media type or product designation (e.g., vnd.bigcompany.funnypictures).